 When Finalist Ensembles are notified of their advancement to the live weekend round, they will be given instructions on additional material to be provided in advance, such as (but not limited to) select marketing material, their 45-minute live final round program, and PDF files of each work being performed on the program.

-Finalist Ensembles will travel to Easton, Maryland and will be housed at the expense of Chesapeake Music.
+Finalist Ensembles must travel to Easton, Maryland for the live final round weekend.
+Finalist Ensembles will receive housing, select meals, and local transportation through Chesapeake Music.
 An orientation and rehearsal period will take place on April 10, 2026.

 On April 11, 2026, the live final round of the Competition will take place in the historic Ebenezer Theater at Prager Family Center for the Arts, featuring a Hamburg Steinway handpicked by Gabriela Montero.
-Each Finalist Ensemble will have 45 minutes to deliver their final round performance to an audience of classical music lovers — both in the venue and via livestream.
+Each Finalist Ensemble will have 45 minutes to deliver their final round performance to an audience of classical music lovers — both in the venue and via live stream (also broadcasted by The Violin Channel).

 Competition final results will be announced that same evening in the Theater.

-The following morning, on April 12, all Finalist Ensembles will attend a special brunch where they will meet privately with the finalist judges to receive critique/feedback, and they will also converse with Competition patrons & key personnel, as well as other concert presenters/promoters present.
-Later in the afternoon/early evening, each ensemble will present a 60-minute program of their own choosing at another local venue as arranged by Chesapeake Music.
+The following morning, on April 12, all Finalist Ensembles will attend a special brunch where they will meet privately with the finalist judges to receive critique/feedback, and they will also converse with Competition patrons & key personnel, as well as other concert presenters/promoters and press present.
+Later that day, each ensemble will present a 60-minute program of their own choosing at another local venue as arranged by Chesapeake Music.

-Results from the first/preliminary round of the competition are anticipated to be released in mid-January 2026.
+Results from the first/preliminary round are anticipated to be released on or around January 15, 2026.

 Acceptance of the invitation to participate in the live final round weekend of the competition shall constitute agreement by the Finalist Ensemble and each of its members to the terms below: